5 – 6 1/2 paces tall

 The human race has a bloody history.
 They were the third race to appear on Visola, after the elves and the dwarves.
 Siramus created humans to thrive more than any other race and gave the first humans a thirst for power to rival his own.
 Humans prospered and expanded at speeds that astonished the other races.
 Then the Age of Strife began.

 Just like the rest of Visola’s races, the humans became locked in a war against the orcs.
 While defending their own cities, human leaders saw an opportunity for expansion.
 They marched on Mahalia while the elves struggled with their own orcish attacks, but their army was mysteriously wiped out before taking the city.
 Bad blood was left between the humans and the elves, but both races had taken serious losses by the end of the Age of Strife – losses from their battles with the orcs as well as each other, the death of the elven king, and the weakening of Siramus – and so were ready to negotiate an uneasy alliance.
 Adaptable as they are, the humans recovered quickly after the Age of Strife, and have already rekindled their thoughts of expansion.

 Notable Humans Throughout History:

 - Bronagh Calhoun, Emperor Commander of the Imperial Legion

-- Adalon Shadowwood, Sergeant of the Imperial Legion
+- Adalon Shadowwood, General of the Imperial Legion

 - Garret Sloan, Viceroy of the Brotherhood of Latronis